material-components/material-components-web/packages/mdc-snackbar/README.md

 ### Stacked

-Action buttons with long text should be positioned _below_ the label instead of along side it.
+Action buttons with long text should be positioned _below_ the label instead of alongside it.
 This can be accomplished by adding the `mdc-snackbar--stacked` modifier class to the root element:

 ```html
 <div class="mdc-snackbar mdc-snackbar--stacked">